Joint Preserving Surgery through Hip Arthroscopy

 - A history of Perthes disease in childhood

 - CAM-Impingement: A bony protrusion on the femoral neck can interfere with the socket of the hip joint.
 Shaving or removing these obstructions, can free the joint again.

 - Pincer impingement: If the socket of the hip joint is too deep or badly orientated, mobility of the hip may be blocked by impingement.

 - Deformity of the femoral head: If the head of the hip joint is not completely spherical, or does not match the size of the hip socket, the repeated (mismatched) contact can also cause the growth of bone spurs.

 Rehabilitation Following Hip Arthroscopy

 Full weight bearing on the joint is permitted the day after surgery.
-The patient may leave the hospital the second day following surgery.
+The patient may leave the hospital on the second day following surgery.
 Wound healing is not a concern as the surgery is minimally invasive (there are only two cuts of approximately 1,5-2cm in length).

 Complete rehabilitation depends on the exact nature of the repair, but return to the workplace can normally take place immediately.
 Impact activities such as skiing, jogging or competitive sports, are usually not allowed for a minimum of three months.
-Contact sports (karate, football) are discouraged for four months after a hip arthroscopy.
+Contact sports (karate, football) are discouraged for four months after hip arthroscopy.